reuters-graphics/docs_graphics-kit/pages/for_developers/pages.md

     index.svelte
 ```

-... you'd use `base` in links like...
+... use `base` to prefix your links like...

 ```svelte
 <script>